 Many thousands of dogs get lost every year and it’s a sad fact that local councils and dog shelters have insufficient resources to look after lost dogs for very long.
-Micro chipping allows dogs separated from their owners to be quickly reunited with them.
+Microchipping allows dogs separated from their owners to be quickly reunited with them.
 If your dog does become lost and ends up in a shelter and you make it their own time to save them?
-Expect to be hit with a large fine before the wall lease your dog to you.
+Expect to be hit with a large fine before they will release your dog to you.
 If your dog is aggressive with strangers although breed considered aggressive and difficult to rehome your dog may have less than 24 hours before it is put down.
 Don’t leave it to chance.
 Microchip your dog.

 Immunise your dog